srct/weather/README.md

     On Windows, you can download the installer [here](https://install.meteor.com/windows).

 2. You will need to provide an API to weather so that the app will actually grab weather data.
-Navigate to `weather/server/lib/secrets.js.template` and follow the instructions included to setup the API key.
-Make sure you duplicate that file and name it `secrets.js`.
+Sign up for a Dark Sky API Key [here](https://darksky.net/dev/).

+    Once you have your API Key, navigate to the `weather/` directory and run in your terminal `export DARKSKY_API_KEY=` followed by your API Key to provide your key to the app.

 3. Once you have meteor installed on your system, navigate to the `weather/` directory and run in your terminal: